-Let's explore some commonly-used technology stacks in the infrastructure DevOps pipeline.
+Let's explore some commonly used technology stacks in the infrastructure DevOps pipeline.

 - GitHub Action

 If you want to store operating system images or container images, you need some type of image registry.
-Here are a few options that you can explore:
+Here are a few options you can explore:

 - Ansible: This configuration management tool is excellent at installing packages, creating a VM image, and carrying out other VM-related operations.

-- Bash script: While it takes more work to make idempotent, Bash can be useful for all types of operations tasks.
+- Bash script: While it takes more work to make it idempotent, Bash can be useful for all types of operations tasks.

 Lastly, you need a cloud provider or an environment to deploy and manage your virtual machine, a Kubernetes container, or a cluster.
 Any public cloud provider will work, but you can start with a virtual machine or a container environment running on your local computer.